Janhavi1214/one_company_stock_prediction/README.md

 | Signal confidence     | `generate_trading_signals()`   | 0.65              |
 | Initial capital       | `backtest()`                   | ₹1,00,000         |
 | Model output filename | `save_model()`                 | `coalindia_model` |

 ---

+## 🗺️ Roadmap

+Here's what's planned for future versions:

+- [ ] **Multi-stock support** — run the pipeline on any NSE/BSE ticker without code changes
+- [ ] **Hyperparameter tuning** — add GridSearchCV / Optuna for automated tuning
+- [ ] **Additional indicators** — Stochastic Oscillator, Williams %R, OBV
+- [ ] **LSTM / time-series model** — add a deep learning baseline for comparison
+- [ ] **Walk-forward backtesting** — replace static split with rolling window evaluation
+- [ ] **Live data integration** — connect to Yahoo Finance or NSE API for real-time signals
+- [ ] **Risk metrics** — add Sharpe Ratio, Max Drawdown, and Win Rate to backtest output
+- [ ] **Interactive dashboard** — Streamlit or Dash UI for signal visualization

+---

+## 👥 Contributing

+This project is currently open to **known contributors only**.
+If you'd like to be involved, reach out directly to the maintainer before submitting a pull request.

+For now, feel free to:
+- ⭐ Star the repo if you find it useful
+- 🐛 Open an issue if you spot a bug
+- 💡 Suggest ideas via GitHub Discussions

+---